 Bernheim “was one of the first to explain how a physician’s suggestion to the patient took effect because of the force of the subconscious mind”.
-I was initially told by a doctor that I would need to be on the anti-depressant Citalopram for the rest of my life due to anxiety and panic attacks.
-When this drug triggered off mania/psychosis I was then taken off this drug ‘cold turkey’ by someone in the mental health system and saddled with the label Manic Depression / Bipolar (at a time when I was having an adverse reaction to the drug!).
+I was initially informed by a doctor that I would need to be on the antidepressant Citalopram for the rest of my life due to anxiety and panic attacks.
+When this drug triggered off mania/psychosis I was then taken off this drug cold turkey by someone in the mental health system.
 I was told I was ill and had a disorder.
 Bipolar Affective Disorder.
 BPAD for short in doctors notes.

-Luckily, through some miraculous intervention and through the help of people like Ivor Browne I eventually started to realise that it was the drugs that were fueling the extreme lows and lethargy and also the highs, as well as the psychosis.
+Luckily, through some miraculous intervention and through the help of people like Ivor Browne I eventually started to realise that it was the drugs that were fuelling the extreme lows and lethargy and also the highs, as well as the psychosis.
 Becoming aware of this was a major turning point in my healing journey.
-Due to the conditioning of society and the lack of support, breaking free from the indoctrination of the flawed biomedical approach, so I could try to heal, was no easy task.
+Due to the conditioning of society and the lack of support, breaking free from the indoctrination of the flawed biomedical approach was no easy task.

 “It is foolish to believe in sickness or in anything that will hurt or harm you.
 Believe in perfect health, prosperity, peace, wealth and divine guidance” Dr Joseph Murphy (PhD).
-I am a work in progress but a lot further along the road that I would be if I kept feeding my sub-conscious the biomedical view of emotional distress.
+I am a work in progress, still dealing with the aftermath and stress, but a lot further along the road that I would be if I kept feeding my subconscious the biomedical view of emotional distress.

-In my experience it was really a belief system.
-One that is very lucrative for the pharm industry.
-But not very helpful long term for the person in distress, who wants to heal and live a good quality, productive life.
+In my experience mainstream Psychiatry is really a belief system.
+One that is very lucrative for the pharma industry but not very helpful long term for the person in distress, who wants to heal and live a productive life.
 Natural balance, harmony, meaning, purpose and Peace of Mind are important to me.
-I still have days that I struggle and those are the days I need to stay self-aware and to mind myself.
-And to get enough rest.
-There is no pill that cures life.
-It requires daily work on physical and emotional health.
-And the ability to deal with any setbacks.
-I now feel Hope of healing, whereas before while sedated with drugs I felt no real hope at all.
+I still have days that I struggle and those are the days I need to stay self-aware, rest and mind myself.
+Mental and physical health requires daily work and the ability to deal with any setbacks.
+I now feel hopeful of healing most days, whereas when sedated with drugs I felt no real hope at all.